 ON THIS PAGE: You will learn about how doctors describe lymphoma’s location and spread.
 This is called the stage.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 Staging helps to describe where NHL is located, if or where it has spread, and whether it is affecting other parts of the body.
 Doctors use diagnostic tests to determine the cancer’s stage, so staging may not be complete until all of the tests are finished.
 Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient’s prognosis.
 There are different stage descriptions for different types of cancer.

 When staging NHL, doctors evaluate the following: